 In her free time, Louise enjoys rafting, ziplining, hiking, going to the movies, binge-watching the latest Hulu series, and spending quality time with her three precious nieces.
 Louise was born and raised in Tulsa, Oklahoma.
 Louise's favorite spot in Stillwater is the OSU Challenge Course on Western Road.

-Brian is the Site Coordinator for the Oklahoma Reutilization Program.
+Brian is the Site Coordinator for the ABLE Tech Device Reutilization Program.
 He is responsible for the retrieval, sanitation, refurbishment, and reassignment of durable medical equipment, as well as coordinating with vendors for equipment repair.
-Brian previously was a sports reporter for newspapers in Tahlequah and Norman, and a general assignments reporter for an Oklahoma City newspaper.
-During Oklahoma’s centennial celebration, he coordinated and was responsible for the Oklahoman’s coverage of the 2007 event.
-Brian grew up in Stillwater and attended Oklahoma City University where he received coursework in mass communications.
-He lives in Oklahoma City with his son, Cody.
+Brian previously was a newspaper reporter in Tahlequah, Norman, and Oklahoma City.
+He attended Oklahoma City University and finished his degree at Oklahoma City Community College.
+He lives in Oklahoma City with his wife and their 3 dogs, Jack, Mervyn, and Pablo.
+His son is a student at the University of Oklahoma.

 Adam joined ABLE Tech as the Digital Accessibility Coordinator in September 2021.
 He has previous state-level experience including building the Oklahoma State Department of Education’s (OSDE) accessibility program from scratch as their first Digital Accessibility Coordinator, and as a Purchasing Coordinator, also for the OSDE, where he held a Certified Procurement Officer (CPO) certification.
 Adam loves board games, heavy metal music, and anime, and currently lives in Moore with his wife Kendra, daughter Paisley, and dog Boo.